hotwired/turbo-site/docs/handbook/01_introduction.md

 Turbo Native assumes you're using the recommended development practices available for iOS and Android.
 This is not a framework that abstracts native APIs away or even tries to let your native code be shareable between platforms.
 The part that's shareable is the HTML that's rendered server-side.
 But the native controls are written in the recommended native APIs.

 See the <a href="https://github.com/hotwired/turbo-ios">Turbo Native: iOS</a> and <a href="https://github.com/hotwired/turbo-android">Turbo Native: Android</a> repositories for more documentation.
 See the native apps for HEY on <a href="https://apps.apple.com/us/app/hey-email/id1506603805">iOS</a> and <a href="https://play.google.com/store/apps/details?id=com.basecamp.hey&hl=en_US&gl=US">Android</a> to get a feel for just how good you can make a hybrid app powered by Turbo.

+## Integrate with backend frameworks

+You don't need any backend framework to use Turbo.
+All the features are built to be used directly, without further abstractions.
+But if you have the opportunity to use a backend framework that's integrated with Turbo, you'll find life a lot simpler.
+[We've created a reference implementation for such an integration for Ruby on Rails](https://github.com/hotwired/turbo-rails).